cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 [The Slurm Workflow Manager](https://slurm.schedmd.com/tutorials.html) version 17.02.1-2 was used as of ctg-rnaseq 2.1.6.

 ### Singularity
 Containers are built using [Singularity](https://sylabs.io/singularity).
-As of of ctg-rnaseq 2.1.6, singularity version 3.7.0-1.el7 was installed on LSENS.
+As of of ctg-rnaseq 2.1.6, singularity version 3.7.0-1.el7 was installed on LS4.